jarangutan/docker-starter-workshop/presentation.md

 ---

 ## Docker: The basics
-Docker is a tool that lets developers & sysadmins easily deploy apps in containers that can run on the host operating system
+Docker is a tool that lets developers easily build, deploy and run apps in containers that run using the host OS and its resources

 **Benefits:**
-- Allows users to package an app with all its dependencies into a standardized unit for software development
+- Allows users to package an app with all its dependencies into a standardized unit of software
 - Containers are lightweight and can use the underlying system and its resources efficiently

 ----